violettka/phonebook-telran/README.md

 * Clicking on the Add new contact button really opens the window for adding a contact
 * Adding a new contact

+Project has a document ChangeLanguage.feature which contains the following tests:

+* Language change check

 ## Prerequisites Software/Tools

 1. Java Development Kit (Java 17)